 - FVCC is participating in an Experimental Site Initiative for Loan Counseling, and those students identified in the test group, which will be approximately half of eligible borrowers, may be required to complete additional loan counseling as a condition of receiving their loan funds after their first year.

 Once you return your acceptance form to the financial aid office indicating that you would like to take out a student loan, you will receive more detailed information on how to complete the Entrance Counseling and the Direct Loan Master Promissory Note.

 Eligibility is based on financial need as determined from information provided on the Free Application for Federal Student Aid (FAFSA).
-The projected fixed 4.66% interest (for loans disbursed after 7/1/14) is paid by the federal government:
+The fixed 4.53% interest (for loans disbursed after 7/1/19 and before 7/1/2020) is paid by the federal government: